Information for Retail Food Stores and Food Service Operations

 Added Safeguards for Highly Susceptible Populations

-- In NO case should soft-cooked eggs, soufflés or meringues or other foods that contain raw or undercooked eggs be served in these facilities.
+- In NO case should soft-cooked eggs, that are made from raw eggs, soufflés or meringues or other foods that contain raw or undercooked eggs be served in these facilities.

-Consumers should be informed of the significantly increased health risk -- especially to young children, elderly persons and individuals with weakened immune systems -- when eggs are eaten in a raw or undercooked form.
-Foods such as scrambled or fried eggs, French toast and omelets are frequently undercooked, while other foods, such as hollandaise or béarnaise sauce, mayonnaise, and chocolate mousse, may contain raw or undercooked eggs.
-Consumers can be so informed by brochures, advisories on signs or menus, table tents, labeling or other effective written means.
+Consumers should be informed by way of a disclosure and reminder of the significantly increased health risk —especially to young children, elderly, or persons who live in a facility that provides custodial care, and individuals with weakened immune systems —when eggs are eaten in a raw or undercooked form.
+Foods such as scrambled or fried eggs, French toast and omelets are frequently undercooked, while other foods, such as hollandaise or béarnaise sauce, mayonnaise, and chocolate mousse, may contain raw or under-cooked eggs.
+Consumers can be so informed by brochures, advisories on signs or menus, table tents, placards, labeling or other effective written means.